YuukanOO/uniformcss.com/docs/customization/exclude-settings.md

 ## Including Properties

-To include only a select set of CSS properties, pass in the native CSS properties you wish to include to the `includes` map.
+To include only a select set of CSS properties, pass in the native CSS property name you wish to include to the `include` map.

 ```scss
 // default values